-In 2005, presentation consultant Cliff Atkinson published his bestselling book, Beyond Bullet Points, which revolutionized the way people used PowerPoint.
+In 2005, presentation pitch deck consultant Cliff Atkinson published his bestselling book, Beyond Bullet Points, which revolutionized the way people used PowerPoint.
 Atkinson was one of the first presentation gurus to displace the bulleted list by introducing a more viable alternative.
 It’s a principle called “the first five slides.”

-Atkinson claimed that a presenter only needs the first five slides of a deck to hook the audience.
+Atkinson claimed that a presenter only needs the first five slides of a pitch deck to hook the audience.
 But the real question is, “What exactly do these slides contain, and what effects do they have on potential clients?”
 Let’s find out.

 A Story Only Slides Can Tell